 - Follow all directions from the captain and crew – Obey the instructions the cruise ship staff gave to ensure your safety in the event of any dock instability.

 - Use handrails – Always use handrails for balance when moving around the boat or disembarking.
 Stay alert to any shifts in the boat or dock.

 - Wear non-slip shoes – Non-slip shoes help you maintain your balance when embarking or disembarking in unstable conditions.

 Staying alert and aware of your surroundings is key for keeping yourself and those around you safe and secure while on vacation.

-If you find yourself in an unsafe dock condition, report the issue to crew members immediately.
+If you find yourself in an unsafe dock condition, immediately report the issue to crew members.
 Furthermore, take the following steps to protect yourself: